You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 • Proof of the possession of other citizenship.

 The documents abovelisted are only some of those that you will need.
-The full list will depend on the grounds you are applying for citizenship and on your situation.
+The complete list will depend on the grounds you are applying for citizenship and your situation.
 Furthermore, be aware that this is a time-intensive process, and the authorities within embassies and other offices are not always forthcoming with advice.

 See our page on German Citizenship by Descent & Ancestry for more information.